H-Indiana-Holdsworth/todo-app-react/plan.md

 ### App.js

-- give state for currentUser with a default value that calls getUser()
+- [x] give state for currentUser with a default value that calls getUser()
-- defines a logoutUser fxn that awaits logout and then setCurrentUser(null)
-- has a Route that conditionally renders Task.js based if currentUser and ˝˝!currentUser renders Auth.js with setCurrentUser as a prop
+- [x] has a Route that conditionally renders Task.js based if currentUser and ˝˝!currentUser renders Auth.js with setCurrentUser as a prop

 ### Auth.js